Samara-Padrao/Samara-Padrao/README.md

 ##  Sobre mim

--  Foco em **Front-end Development** com React e TypeScript
+- Focus on **Front-end Development** with React and TypeScript
--  Especialidade em criar UIs modernas com Tailwind CSS
+- Specializes in creating modern UIs with Tailwind CSS
--  Sempre aprendendo e explorando novas tecnologias
+- Always learning and exploring new technologies
--  Adoro transformar designs em código limpo e funcional
+- I love transforming designs into clean and functional code

 ## Coding Playlist